BasharAlwarad/lms_Lectures/Module_3_Javascirpt_II/Lecture_OOP.md

 ### Prototype property and Constructor property.

-- because assigning a property to an object is exclusive to his object only.
+- because assigning a property to an object is exclusive to this object only.

 ```js
 function Person(fName, lName) {